 Organizations and teams are expected to manage a large, continual flow of current and new demands.
 Some leaders thrive in this situation while others just get swamped, failing to stay above water.

 How do leaders effectively create a sense of confidence and accomplishment amid such change?

 The reality of more frequent workplace change is undeniable.
-Leaders that find focus instead of confusion within constant change, learn to ride the waves and not fight them.
+Leaders that find focus instead of confusion within constant change learn to ride the waves instead of fight them.
 They use an approach that encourages choice and accountability, versus allowing the multitude of changes to overwhelm and stifle them.

-Using a four step prioritization process, successful change leaders can carve out a sense of control instead of a feeling of doom.
-Armed with the right training, tools and mindset, leaders can more easily be taught to welcome new changes and avoid reaching for a life preserver, just to stay afloat.
+Using a four-step prioritization process, change leaders can replace feelings of doom with their own sense of control.
+Armed with the right training, tools, and mindset, leaders will learn to welcome new changes, including changing strategies, and avoid reaching for a life preserver, just to stay afloat.